 If you have a family history of serious genetic diseases or disease linked to certain sex, then genetic testing before IVF is definitely for you.
 Using PGD embryologists are also able to pinpoint the markers for specific single-gene diseases such as cystic fibrosis, muscular dystrophy and sickle cell anaemia or show abnormal number of chromosomes.
 With PGD it is easy to select the embryos which are unaffected and most viable.

 On the other hand, PGS testing is used to establish the risk of aneuploidy (abnormal number of chromosomes).
 Properly developing embryo should contain 46 chromosomes.
 The test in carried out the same way as PGD, via a biopsy on embryo day 5.
 The euploid embryos which contain the right number of chromosomes are selected for uterine transfer.

 What are the benefits of PGS IVF testing?

 The risk to have an abnormal embryo is higher especially for older women.
 The problems with abnormal embryo may include failure to implant, miscarriage, biochemical pregnancy, late pregnancy foetal death, stillbirth or live birth of a baby with abnormalities.

-Certainly, there are more issues connected with PGD and PGS testing and most of them were discussed in the webinar.
-Soon we will publish a full transcript of the Questions & Answers session.
-Stay tuned!
+Certainly, there are more issues connected with PGD and PGS testing, however, most of them were discussed in the above webinar.